Looking at an empty bag of sugar, but eyeing a bottle of honey and wondering, “how can I substitute honey for sugar?”

 In this article, I’m going to show you how substituting honey for sugar is really easy, and how to make sure the honey to sugar conversion OR the sugar to honey conversion doesn’t effect the quality of your desserts and actually improves them.

-There’s also a chart below that you can refer to.
+There’s also a chart below that you can refer to in order to figure out the honey substitute ratio.

 (Want a really great cookbook that includes 80+ recipes for baking with honey?
 Check out my favorite book on Amazon here!)